 Next will be to fit both the upper and lower shelves.

-This is the front panel sanded down after melting the bubbles flat.
+This is the front panel sanded down flat.

-I then bought some of the sticky back plastic that companies "wrap" vans and cars with.
+I then bought some of the sticky back plastic vinyl wrap that companies "wrap" vans and cars with.
 I bought the most expensive stuff that was rated to last 10 years.

 Then cut off the excess with a Stanley knife.